 - In the first round of judging, the screeners for each of the two contest tracks (poetry and prose) pick 15-40 pieces to send on for the next round of judging.
 With the “blind” feature still in place, Poetry Editor Don Bogen judges the poetry contest, and Fiction Editor Michael Griffith judges the prose contest.

-- As with our regular submission policy, current and former students, faculty, and staff of the University of Cincinnati are ineligible to submit.
+- As with our regular submission policy, current and former students, faculty, and staff of the University of Cincinnati are ineligible to submit unless they are more than two years removed from their affiliation with the university.